Purdue vs. Northwestern NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Purdue and its opponents have combined to score more than 48.5 points in five of 10 games this season.
+- Purdue has combined with its opponents to put up more than 47 points in five of 10 games this season.

-- Northwestern's games have gone over 48.5 points in four of 10 chances this season.
+- Northwestern has combined with its opponents to score more than 47 points in four of 10 games this season.

 Purdue Stats and Trends

-- The Boilermakers have been favored by 12 points or more once this season and covered the spread.
+- The Boilermakers have been favored by 11 points or more two times this season and covered the spread in one of them.

-- Purdue's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).
+- Purdue's games this year have eclipsed the over/under three times in 10 opportunities (30%).

-- When Purdue records more than 26.9 points, it is 4-1 against the spread and 4-1 overall.
+- Purdue is 4-1 against the spread and 4-1 overall in games when it scores more than 26.9 points.

-- In games that Purdue piles up over 422.2 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Purdue picks up more than 422.2 yards, the team is 3-2 against the spread and 3-2 overall.

 - The Boilermakers have 15 turnovers this season, equal to the number of takeaways for the Wildcats.